-Each student, in his/her first year of postgraduate study in the Department, must attend workshops arranged by the Department to prepare students for thesis writing.
+Each student, in his/her first year of postgraduate studies in the Department (full time or part time), must attend workshops arranged by the Department to prepare students for thesis writing.
 These workshops typically include strategies for literature searches and compiling an own literature database.

 MEng Research students enrolled in 2018 and later must complete the compulsory Research Methodology module as one of the 5 required modules (both blocks are compulsory).
 Compulsory participation on the Faculty PG Writing Integrity Module (PGWIM) - Professional Communication 871 or acceptable and approved equivalent is required.
-All required students should complete the online course by the end of the 2nd Research Methodology Block.
+All required students (full time and part time) should complete the online course by the end of the 2nd Research Methodology Block - Appendix A for Due Dates.